8ajpai/8ajpai.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Alice Wu (吳恩達)
+title: Utkarsh Bajpai

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: ''

-# Status emoji
-status:
-  icon: ☕️
+role: 'Master's Student in Robotics'

 # Organizations/Affiliations
-#organizations:
-#- name: 腾讯
+organizations:
+- name: University of Bonn
-#  url: ""
+  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Scene Understanding, SLAM and Path Planning for Mobile Robotics.

-#interests:
-#- Artificial Intelligence
-#- Computational Linguistics
+#Topics I love to work on:
+#- Image Segmentation - semantics, instances and object detection.
+#- Factor Graph Representations
-#- Information Retrieval
+#- Reinforcement Learning

 #education:
 #  courses: